Björnerödspiggen – Tjärndalen – Oslo, Østmarka – Nesbyen – Folgefonna/Rosendal

 The first runs are ok but in flat light.
 Then it starts drizzling and it’s hard to see anything, but we hang in there.
 So does the ski teams from Canada, Germany and Austria practicing this morning.

-We are awarded for not giving up.
+We are rewarded for not giving up.

 As we head back to Rosendal Erik doesn’t feel too well with a sore throat.
 Once back we let him rest and go for a short ride up the hills and then a swim in the cold water.
 Skiing, biking, swimming in a fjord the same day… Check box